RehabEngGroup/MBSbenchmarksInOpenSim/README.md

 ####Configure OPENSIM_HOME environment variable

-The succesfull compilation of MBS-BOS requires OpenSim libraries.
-If you installed OpenSim in a custom folder, plese set the OPENSIM_HOME environment variable.
+The successful compilation of MBS-BOS requires OpenSim libraries.
+If you installed OpenSim in a custom folder, please set the OPENSIM_HOME environment variable as follow:

-Procedure:

 1.Open a terminal and type